guillp/requests_oauth2client/README.md

 authenticated and authorized, plus any other extra interactive step is complete, the AS will respond with a redirection to your redirect_uri.
 That is the *Authorization Response*.
 It contains several parameters that must be retrieved by your client.
-The *Authorization Code* is one of those parameters, but you must also validate that the *state* matches your request.
+The *Authorization Code* is one of those parameters, but you must also validate that the *state* matches your request; if using [AS Issuer Identification](RFC9207), you must also validate that the issuer matches what is expected.
 You can do this with:

 ```python
 # using the `az_request` as defined above